 [MMR in apoptotic response to mutagens, MMR in homeologous recombination]

-1.1.2 Pro-mutagenic effect of MMR
+1.1.2 Pro-mutagenic effect of MMR There are several categories of promutagenic effects should be listed separately (you have two , add a third)

 Although the primary role of MMR is anti-mutagenic, there are instances where it can contribute to mutagenesis, particularly in the context of trinucleotide repeat (TNR) expansions.
 For example, studies in Huntington’s disease (HD) transgenic mice revealed that the expansion of CAG repeats (correlated with a more severe HD phenotype) was reduced in MSH2-deficient mice compared to wild-type counterparts.

+Where is associati0n with genomic instability?
+The is pretty critticial

 Additionally, MMR overexpression was frequently observed in late-stage prostate cancer, where it correlated with poor prognosis and genomic instability phenotypes such as large-scale deletions.
 While this alone does not confirm a causal role for MMR function in driving genomic instability, experiments in yeast showing that co-overexpression of MSH2 and MSH6 induced similar genomic instability phenotypes may support this hypothesis.

-1.1.3 MMR in Cancer Aetiology
+1.1.3 MMR in Cancer Etiology

 An increased mutational burden is a key driver of cancer initiation and progression, contributing to tumor heterogeneity and therapy resistance.
 Unsurprisingly, changes in MMR expression, in particular MMRd, can be seen across various tumor types.
 This is because MMRd cells are more prone to mutations, increasing their likelihood of becoming cancerous.
 The prevalence of MMRd varies widely across cancers, ranging from as low as ∼1% (prostate, bladder, etc..) to as high as